auth0-lab/cloudflare-agents-starter/README.md

 This project utilizes two key npm packages for authentication:

-- [`hono-openid-connect`](https://github.com/honojs/middleware/tree/main/packages/auth-js/openid-connect) - Handles browser-based authentication flows, session management, and token handling for the web interface.
+- [`@auth0/auth0-hono`](https://github.com/auth0-lab/auth0-hono) - Handles browser-based authentication flows, session management, and token handling for the web interface.
-- [`agents-oauth2-jwt-bearer`](https://github.com/cloudflare/agents/tree/main/packages/agents-oauth2-jwt-bearer) - Secures WebSocket connections and API endpoints for the agent, providing JWT validation and authorization for all agent interactions.
+- [`@auth0/auth0-cloudflare-agents-api`](https://github.com/auth0-lab/auth0-cloudflare-agents-api/) - Secures WebSocket connections and API endpoints for the agent, providing token validation and authorization for all agent interactions.
+- [`@auth0/ai`](https://github.com/auth0-lab/auth0-ai-js/) - Provides AI capabilities for the agent.
+Token Vault for Federated Connections, Backchannel Authorization, and more.

 These packages work together to provide a comprehensive authentication solution that secures both the web interface and the underlying agent communication.